ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 Uploading contract documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Contract documents can be uploaded only up until conclusion of the agreement.
+Contract documents can be uploaded only to contract in `pending` and `active` statuses.
 Let's add contract document:

 .. http:example:: http/contract-upload-document.http
    :code: